RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

     => we can execute Inst.1 & Inst.2 in parallel because they are independent.

 ### 2. Dynamic instruction scheduling
   Dynamic Instruction Scheduling : a processor dynamically adjusts the execution order of instructions at *"runtime"*.
   It resolves bottlenecks caused by data or control dependencies between instructions.

 ### 3. Tomasulo's Algorithm
   Algorithm that optimizes instruction execution by utilizing dynamic instruction scheduling and out-of-order execution.

 ### 4. Vector Processing
   Vector Processing handles multiple data simultaneously using a vector, which is a collection of data elements.
   Unlike scalar processing, where one data element is processed at a time, vector processing allows a single instruction to process multiple data elements at once.

-### 5. Multi Processing
-  Multi Processing : the use of multiple processors or CPUs working simultaneously to process tasks.

-### 6. Binary compatibility
+### 5. Binary compatibility
+  the ability to execute a machine program written for an earlier generation processor.

-### 7. Precise state
+### 6. Precise state

 ## Introduction